zdravkov/kendo-docs/framework/widgets/destroy.md

 ## When to destroy widgets manually

+A widget can be destroyed in several possible cases:

+* it is no longer needed;
-A widget can be destroyed if it is no longer needed, or if it is placed inside a container, which will be updated via an Ajax request.
-Destroying widgets inside an Ajax container is strongly recommended to prevent memory leaks or other unexpected side effects.
+* it is placed inside a container, which will be updated via an Ajax request.
+Destroying widgets inside an Ajax container is strongly recommended to prevent memory leaks or other unexpected side effects;
+* the widget settings and behavior must be drastically changed, which cannot be achieved via available API methods;

 Kendo UI widgets are destroyed automatically when the web page is unloaded.